 How to Scan GitHub Repositories for Committed Secrets and other Code Snippets

+One of the core aspects of any information security program is maintaining the confidentiality and integrity of an organization’s data.
+Modern cloud environments can often make this difficult, with security teams having to maintain visibility and manage controls across a wide variety of SaaS and cloud infrastructure systems.
+Among these systems, code repositories like GitHub can be a lesser-known source of secrets leakage.
 In 2019, GitHub estimates that over 44 million repositories were created, and over 10 million new developers joined the platform.
 This comes as no surprise, as GitHub is the world’s largest host of source code.
 With that designation comes a substantial volume of committed code.
 While cloud-based version control platforms like GitHub are a boon for organizations seeking to productively manage large distributed teams, such environments can make it incredibly easy for mistakes, like hard-coded credentials or other types of exposed secrets, to proliferate.
 As such, many teams have begun seeking ways to quickly search their repositories for such content.
-In this post, we’re going to give a quick overview of the options you have for conducting this process.
+In this post, we’ll go over the scope of the problem of secrets exposure as well as discuss the options you have for finding and removing secrets from GitHub.

 Can I use GitHub search to find exposed credentials?